 So, we've reached our destination.
-You're ready to practically evaluate solutions for improving patient financial experiences through improving rep performance.
+You're ready to practically evaluate solutions for improving revenue outcomes, maintaining complex compliance environments, and providing better customer experiences, all through facilitating agent performance.

 You're on the right path, with productivity finally leading the way - instead of standing in it.